Lose yourself in nature’s grandest masterpiece

 Go slow, drink water, and listen to your body if you're not used to higher altitudes.

-• Use Yosemite’s free shuttle buses to move between key sights and trailheads in Yosemite Valley.
+Yes, Yosemite’s shuttle buses are free and helpful in moving between key sights and trailheads in Yosemite Valley.

 Aim to arrive before 9 AM to avoid traffic and secure a spot.